s-brenner/maf-trips/docs/privacy.md

 ## Security Of Data

-The security of your data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
-While we strive to use commercially acceptable means to protect your Personal Data, we cannot guarantee its absolute security.
+The security of your data is important to us.
+We will never sell your data.
+All communication between the service and our servers is encrypted following industry best practices.
+However, please remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
+While we strive to protect your Personal Data, we cannot guarantee its absolute security.

 ## Service Providers